(This blog has been written following a question raised on LinkedIn by Brian Wernham)

 The thinking behind the structured timebox

 When the very early versions of the DSDM framework were created, this style of timeboxing was seen as best practice.
-The structured timebox was also known as the ‘IRC timebox’ to reflect the three cycles (or iterations) of investigate/refine/consolidate.
+The structured timebox was also known as the ‘IRC timebox’ to reflect the three cycles (or 'steps' or 'iterations') of investigation/refinement/consolidation.

-Ten years later, things had moved on a lot with how IT solutions were delivered and in 2001 the Agile Manifesto was created and one of the signatories was Arie van Bennekum who was representing the DSDM consortium.
-Unfortunately, by 2006 due to a few ‘bad calls’ by the DSDM consortium the DSDM framework was on the verge of extinction.
+Ten years later, things had moved on a lot with how IT solutions were delivered.
+In 2001 the Agile Manifesto was created and one of the signatories was Arie van Bennekum who was representing the DSDM Consortium.
+Unfortunately, by 2006 due to a few ‘bad calls’ by the DSDM Consortium, the DSDM framework was on the verge of extinction.
 Public training in the DSDM method had all but stopped, whereas the Scrum framework was beginning to get a tremendous amount of traction.
 The relevance of the success of Scrum is quite significant later on in this article.

 2007 and a new dawn for DSDM

-However, after the method had been launched and some level of interest started to slowly come back to the DSDM, I noticed that this form of timeboxing was not really what people in the real world were doing.
-I had several customers who I was helping with DSDM transformations and not many were doing ‘IRC timeboxing’ or in any way attracted to it.
-I need to point out that a few were and some really loved it, and wouldn't dare do it the other way - but this was a very small minority.
+However, after the method had been launched and some level of interest started to slowly come back to DSDM, I noticed that this form of timeboxing was not really what people in the real world were doing.
+I had several customers who I was helping with DSDM transformations and not many were doing ‘IRC timeboxing’ or were in any way attracted to it.
+Please note, a few customers were, and some really loved it, and wouldn't dare do it the other way - but this was a very small minority.

 This was obviously a farcical position because thousands of people around the world were having a great time with Scrum and doing very nicely with the ‘sprint style’ of timeboxing.
-I then started quite a long and arduous campaign to try and get IRC timeboxing removed or at least adjusted.
+I then started quite a long campaign to try and get IRC timeboxing removed or at least adjusted.
 The adjustment at the very least would mean that the Scrum community were not portrayed as ‘timebox sinners’.
-I won't bore you with the very long and arduous journey that eventually resulted in the inclusion of a ‘free format’ timebox in and around 2011.
+I won't bore you with the very long and arduous journey that ensued, but eventually it resulted in the inclusion of a ‘free format’ timebox being included in the method around 2011.

-By this point there were so many people who saw it as a limitation and a theoretical dalliance.
+By this point there were so many people who saw IRC timeboxing as a limitation and a theoretical dalliance.
 I think someone described it as ‘intellectual masturbation’ at the time.

 So around 2011, a new style of timeboxing was therefore supported by the DSDM framework albeit somewhat begrudgingly.
-In one of the final edits to a new DSDM pocketbook the word ‘free format’ was introduced although it was originally labelled ‘unstructured’.
+In one of the final edits to a new DSDM pocketbook the phrase ‘free format timebox’ was introduced although it was originally labelled ‘unstructured’.
 Again, somewhat emotively, sending a coded signal to the Scrum community that they weren't doing timeboxing in the best way possible.
-An expression used at the time was ‘if you're not doing IRC timeboxing you are not doing DSDM’!
+An expression and a mindset at that time was, ‘if you're not doing IRC timeboxing - you are not doing DSDM’!

 The issue here being that many people were doing DSDM quite successfully and using different ways and styles of timebox (e.g. many were using Kanban).
-So still to this day we have the legacy of IRC timeboxing being presented first in the chapter on how to timebox and the ‘free-format’ timebox being described second.
-The reality is that 99% of people using DSDM would not be using the IRC format.
+So, still to this day, we have the legacy of IRC timeboxing being presented first in the chapter on how to timebox and the ‘free-format’ timebox being described second.
+The reality is that 99% of people using DSDM are not using the IRC format.

-To return to your question Brian and my answer of ‘almost’.
-There is a lot more to this situation than meets the eye because the thinking behind IRC timeboxing has many advantages and my advice to people going on the AgilePM course and organisations using DSDM/AgilePM is that you should look very closely at the IRC structured timebox because it contains a couple of very powerful options that people may wish to take advantage of, or not, as they see fit.
+To return to Brian's post and my answer of ‘almost’.
+There is a lot more to this situation than meets the eye because the thinking behind IRC timeboxing has many advantages and my advice to people going on an AgilePM Foundation or Practitioner course (and to organisations using DSDM/AgilePM) is that you should look very closely at the IRC structured timebox because it contains a couple of very powerful concepts that people may wish to take advantage of (or not, as you see fit).